ShahriyarR/MySQL-AutoXtraBackup/docs/intro.rst

 implementing partial recovery functionality.
 So the necessary actions for restoring single table was added to automate this process as well.

-The recent thing is, --test_mode for testing XtraBackup[So it is for me, or for somebody who wants to find bug in XtraBackup]
+The recent thing is, --test-mode for testing XtraBackup[So it is for me, or for somebody who wants to find bug in XtraBackup]

 If you think that those reasons are not enough - Then just believe me you need this :)